redwoodjs/redwood/docs/docs/testing.md

 The scenario feature described above should be the base starting point for setting up test that depend on the database.
 The scenario sets up the database before each scenario _test_, runs the test, and then tears down (deletes) the database scenario.
 This ensures that each of your tests are isolated, and that they do not affect each other.

-However, there are some situations where you as the user may want additional control regarding when the database is setup and torn down.
+**However**, there are some situations where you as the developer may want additional control regarding when the database is setup and torn down - maybe to run your test suite faster.

-The `describeScenario` function is utilized to run a sequence of multiple tests within a single database setup and tear-down.
+The `describeScenario` function is utilized to run a sequence of multiple tests, with a single database setup and tear-down.

 ```
-describeScenario<StandardScenario>('contacts', (getScenario) => {
+describeScenario('contacts', (getScenario) => {
+  // You can imagine the scenario setup happens here

+  // All these tests now use the same setup 👇
   it('xxx', () => {
     //
     const scenario = getScenario()